adnantariq6400/Identification-of-key-taxonomic-and-metabolic-players/README.md

   - **HALLA:** Mutual information-based association analysis
   - **MaAsLin2:** Linear model-based multivariate association testing

+> Ready to apply this analysis to your own data?
+All the necessary code and scripts to replicate these steps are available in the [**scripts**](./scripts/) folder of this repository.

 ---

 ## 📈 Results and Discussion (Highlights)